tc39/proposal-object-pick-or-omit/README.md

 6. Why can't be defined on the `Object.prototype` directly?

-    A: As `Object` is especially fundamental, and both of them will result in conflicts of properties of any other objects.
+    A: As `Object` is especially fundamental, both of them will result in conflicts of properties of any other objects.
 In shorthand, if defined, any objects inherited from `Object` with `pick` or `omit` defined in its prototype should break.

 7. Why not define filtered methods corresponding to two actions: [`pickBy`](https://lodash.com/docs/4.17.15#pickBy) and [`omitBy`](https://lodash.com/docs/4.17.15#omitBy) like Lodash?

-    A: It is [unnecessary](https://github.com/aleen42/proposal-object-pick-or-omit/issues/2) to double two methods, because it can be combined into the argument instead:
+    A: It is [unnecessary](https://github.com/aleen42/proposal-object-pick-or-omit/issues/2) to double two methods because they can be combined into the argument instead:

     Besides, the passing filtered method can be easily reversed with equal meaning, and it means that `omitBy` can be easily defined as `pickBy`'s inverse.